The Pros & Cons of Personal Loans

 Con: Personal Loans May Not Be Ideal for All Uses

 On the flip side, just because personal loans can be used for anything doesn’t mean they should be used for everything.
-You probably shouldn’t take out a personal loan to pay for frivolous purchases — e.g., vacations, jewelry, etc. — that are already out of your budget.
+You probably shouldn’t take out a personal loan to pay for frivolous purchases — e.g., family getaways, jewelry, etc. — that are already out of your budget.
 Your better bet for these purchases is to save up the cash, then pay for it outright.

 You also shouldn’t use personal loans for purchases that other types of loans will better finance.
 Auto loans, for instance, are almost always the best way to finance a vehicle purchase, as auto loans have much lower interest rates than most personal loans (assuming the same applicant) will charge.